Natalie Oppenheimer is a Program Coordinator at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia.

 Natalie has experience in both Clinical and Social Psychology research.
 Prior to joining CHOP, she worked in a clinical research lab at Fox Chase Cancer Center exploring quality of life issues and patient-provider communication among breast cancer patients and survivors.
-There, she headed recruitment for two studies: a pilot trial testing the effectiveness of a phone-based couples therapy program, and an in-clinic recording study analyzing communication about quality of life concerns.
 Previously, she also spent time in a Work and Organization Studies Lab at MIT Sloan School of Management studying gender and race counterstereotypes.
 This lab work allowed Natalie to develop strong analytical, writing, organizational, and communication skills which she uses and continues to refine in her current role.
-Natalie earned her BA in Psychology and Spanish from Wellesley College.

 BA, Wellesley College, 2015

 GradCertBMIN, University of Pennsylvania, Expected May 2021

 Program Coordinator II, Center for Injury Research and Prevention, Children's Hospital of Philadelphia

 Oppenheimer N, Winston FK.
 What is Academic Entrepreneurship?.
 Academic Entrepreneurship for Medical and Health Scientists.
 2019.